Conikku/ClassicHeadConversion/README.md

 # ClassicHeadConversion

-# THIS README IS A WIP
+## THIS README IS A WIP
-## The model on Roblox is legacy and won't be updated, you can only grab it from here.
-You need basic scripting knowledge to understand how to set this up, you can use the example.luau script provided in this github as a example how to use it.
+#### The model on Roblox is legacy and won't be updated, you can only grab it from here.
+You need basic scripting knowledge to understand how to set this up, you can use the example.luau script provided in this repository as a example on how to use it.

 ### Converts Roblox Dynamic heads to a classic form